‘with you, every breath you take’

 During labour, the doula supports mum by remaining calm and offering reassurance.
 She draws on her knowledge and experience as she encourages, comforts and empathises with mum.
 A doula will involve the partner, suggesting when to use particular positions, the bath or shower, and specific comfort measures, if required.
 With the presence of a birth doula, mum maintains a peaceful state of mind, with no feeling of pressure or panic.

-A doula will not make decisions for you, or project personal preferences on you, but she will help you to get any information you need to make good decisions.
+A doula will not make decisions for you, or project personal preferences on you, but she will help you to get any information you need to make informed decisions.
 My goal is to help mum have a satisfying birth as she defines it.

 Please do not hesitate to contact me if you are interested in the various comfort techniques doulas use during labour.